JordanEmme/blog/content/about/index.md

 Hi, I'm Jordan, welcome to my personal blog.

-I am a maths Ph.D. with an active interest in deep learning and data visualisation.
+I am a maths Ph.D. with an active interest in diverse applications of Pythonm including deep learning and data visualisation.
 After using Python for my own research for a number of years, I decided to study the tools and techniques dedicated to data science.
 I hope this website will become a testament to my growth in this area.

 # What is this blog?